SegataLab/cmseq/README_class.md

 collection = cmseq.BamFile(BAM_FILE_PATH)
 ```

-To set the pysam stepper to a custom value (e.g. 'all', that avoids secondary alignments or 'nofilter', that includes secondary alignments):
+To set the pysam stepper to a custom value (e.g. `all`, that avoids secondary alignments or `nofilter`, that includes secondary alignments):
 ```
 #!python
 #Impose a custom stepper for all the contigs of the BAMFILE